wdi-sg/ruby-oop-cards/README.md

 - Look in the solution class files if you forget the syntax of ruby classes

 # further
-Ask the player for their name at the beggining of the game, and print it out at each turn.
+Ask the player for their name at the beginning of the game, and print it out at each turn.
 Example: "hello Ray, you have 10 points."

 # further